Medically reviewed on Sep 5, 2018

 - Throw away needles in a needle/sharp disposal box.
 Do not reuse needles or other items.
 When the box is full, follow all local rules for getting rid of it.
 Talk with a doctor or pharmacist if you have any questions.

-- Do not switch between different brands of tbo-filgrastim injection without first talking with the doctor.
+- Do not switch between different brands or forms of tbo-filgrastim injection without first talking with the doctor.

-- If you get this medicine on the skin, wash it off right away with soap and water.
+- If you get tbo-filgrastim injection on the skin, wash it off right away with soap and water.

 - If you get tbo-filgrastim injection in the eyes, flush right away with cool water and get medical help.